 Chocolate and strawberries pair so well, especially in cake form.
 These delightful little muffins feature a soft fluffy sponge with a strawberry centre and the topping is rather unusual but extremely tasty, read on for what we used.

-You can change the filling and toppings with blackcurrants, marmalades, jams or een curds or chocolate spreads, just syn accordingly.
+You can change the filling and toppings with blackcurrants, marmalades, jams or even curds or chocolate spreads, all are equally as delicious.

 Some recommended items from our kitchen for making our flapjacks…

 - Double sided dry and liquid measuring spoons for times when you need to measure both liquid and dry ingredients.